youngrichu/quicksnip/CODE_OF_CONDUCT.md

 #### Reporting Issues

-If you experience or witness harassment, trolling, spamming, or any other inappropriate behavior, please report it to me, the owner of QuickSnip, at [technophilechannelyt@gmail.com](mailto:technophilechannelyt@gmail.com) or our QuickSnip [Discord team](https://discord.gg/UtJJcnsN).
+If you experience or witness harassment, trolling, spamming, or any other inappropriate behavior, please report it to [me](mailto:technophilechannelyt@gmail.com), the owner of QuickSnip, or our QuickSnip [Discord team](https://discord.gg/UtJJcnsN).
 Include details like screenshots and URLs, if possible, to help us address the issue effectively.

 I, or the QuickSnip team will review all reports and take appropriate actions, which may include warnings, temporary bans, or permanent removal from the community.